keygen-sh/keygen-go/README.md

 ### Verify Webhooks

 When listening for webhook events from Keygen, you can verify requests came from Keygen's servers by using `keygen.VerifyWebhook`.
+This protects your webhook endpoint from event forgery and replay attacks.

 Requires that `keygen.PublicKey` is set.